bright/new-www/_projects/smarthelp-2.md

 ---
 layout: project
-title: 'SmartHelp '
+title: "SmartHelp "
-image: /images/smarthelp_mobile_650.jpg
+image: /images/smarthelp.png
 description: >
   An emergency service app that allows users to easily call for help and provide relevant authorities with personal information, exact location, and incident